messDiv/MESS/docs/inference.rst

-   **NB:** Note that here we ask for the ``rfq`` algorithm, which designates random forest quantile regression, and allows for constructing prediction intervals, something the stock ``rf`` algorithm doesn’t do.
+   **NB:** Note that here we ask for the ``rfq`` algorithm, which designates random forest quantile regression, and allows for constructing prediction intervals, something the stock ``rf`` algorithm doesn't do.
 The gradient boosting method (``gb``) provides prediction intervals natively.

-The return value ``est`` is a dataframe that contains predicted values for each model parameter and 95% prediction intervals, which are conceptually in the same ball park as confidence intervals and HPD.
+The return value ``est`` is a dataframe that contains predicted values for each model parameter and 95% prediction intervals, which are conceptually in the same ball park as maximum likelihood confidence intervals (CI) and and Bayesian highest posterior densities (HPD).

 .. code:: python